GH-X-ST/Moewe/README.md

   </picture>
 </p>

+## About

+Moewe accompanies the draft manuscript *Joint-Flow Capture Governor (JFCG) for Robust Terminal Control of Unpowered Fixed-Wing Robots*.
+It investigates the final approach of an unpowered aircraft when recovery distance is limited, commands are delayed, airflow varies across the airframe, and the complete aircraft must safely pass through a gate or make an admissible first landing contact.

 ## Research Status

-Moewe was archived because its intended advantage could not be demonstrated convincingly within the available facility and project window—not because the implementation was empty.
+Moewe was archived because its intended advantage could not be demonstrated convincingly within the available facility.

 **The arena conflicts with the claimed advantage.** The usable flight length is only 5.4 m: near 6 m/s, a traversal lasts about 0.9 s and permits roughly nine governor updates.
 A 140 ms command-onset delay consumes about 0.84 m, while the 240 ms prediction horizon spans about 1.44 m.
-JFCG is intended to make repeated, recursively safe corrections as distance decreases; here, only a few commands can become effective, making a successful run difficult to distinguish from launch stabilisation followed by one terminal correction.
+JFCG is intended to make repeated, recursively safe corrections as distance decreases.
+However, only a few commands can become effective here, making a successful run difficult to distinguish from launch stabilisation followed by one terminal correction.

-**The novelty is real but limited.** The distinctive contribution is the integration of shared centre-flow and spatial-gradient factors with delayed-command propagation, full-body terminal geometry, a distance-indexed capture cover, and a stored backup reference.
+**The novelty is limited.** The distinctive contribution is the integration of shared centre-flow and spatial-gradient factors with delayed-command propagation, full-body terminal geometry, a distance-indexed capture cover, and a stored backup reference.
 Its underlying ingredients—reference governors, zonotopes, reachability, local feedback, and a small online QP—are established methods.
-Without ablations showing that the joint-flow structure materially enlarges the certified region or improves flight outcomes, the work demonstrates a thoughtful integration rather than a strong state-of-the-art advance.
+Without ablations showing that the joint-flow structure materially enlarges the certified region or improves flight outcomes, the work only demonstrates a thoughtful integration instead of a strong state-of-the-art advance.

-Development therefore stopped before realistic uncertainty calibration, a nonempty production certificate, comparative baselines, an end-to-end simulation campaign, or hardware validation.
-The associated draft was not considered ready for T-RO or RA-L. Any guarantee remains conditional on calibrated uncertainty containment, conservative geometry, verified initialization, sound generated prediction, and the runtime timing contract; passing the software tests does not establish flight safety.

-## About

-Moewe accompanies the draft manuscript *Joint-Flow Capture Governor for Robust Terminal Control of Unpowered Fixed-Wing Robots*.
-It investigates the final approach of an unpowered aircraft when recovery distance is limited, commands are delayed, airflow varies across the airframe, and the complete aircraft must safely pass through a gate or make an admissible first landing contact.

 ## Method and Timing